 Under ASPE 3063, a different set of standards is applied to the issue of PPE impairment.
-This model is referred to as the cost recovery impairment model.
 The basic premise underlying these principles is that an asset is impaired if its carrying value cannot be recovered.
 Unlike IFRS, which requires annual impairment testing, the ASPE standard requires only impairment testing when events or changes in circumstances indicate that impairment may be present.
 Some of the possible indicators of an asset's impairment include the following: